YQ2000/elementsofAI-project/README.md

 * Integration with HRIS and IT service management systems
 * Voice-enabled interaction
 * Analytics to track common employee questions and improve policy communication

-## Acknowledgments

-* Inspired by workplace AI assistants and HR chatbots
-* Special thanks to the Building AI course by Reaktor Innovations and the University of Helsinki
-* Icons and images used under open licenses (example: [Chatbot icon](https://commons.wikimedia.org/wiki/File:Chatbot_icon.png) / [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/))